gsidhu/gsidhu.github.io/_posts/2013-04-23-behavioral-economics.md

 ### 23 Apr 2013

-The following article is my submission for the writing assignment of the introductory behavioral economics course I am taking on Coursera.
+<span id="first-letter">T</span>he following article is my submission for the writing assignment of the introductory behavioral economics course I am taking on Coursera.
 Professor Dan Ariely is pretty funny and witty.
 I would recommend this course for everyone, there's great insights.

 The in-video citations won't make sense to you, but you should still get it.
 Here goes: